-Best Fat Souces for a Vegan Bodybuilding Diet
+Best Fat Sources for a Vegan Bodybuilding Diet

 Fat is a more concentrated source of energy than either protein or carbohydrate.
 It packs in far more calories per gram.
 That makes it a godsend for any bodybuilder.
 When you’re looking to bulk up, you need a surplus of calories to add muscle mass.
 Fat delivers that surplus without the need to eat a far greater volume of food.

-The following are some of your best options:
+The following are some of your best Omega-3 options:

 - Macadamia nuts